oceanprotocol/docs/rewards/df-volumedf.md

 It's called Volume DF because the amount of rewards relies on assets that are actively generating Data Consume Volume.
 Therefore, **Volume DF yields depend on the sales produced by these assets and allocations made.**

-No sales = no rewards.
-So, choose your favorite datasets wisely & then allocate.

-## Data Curation Crops
+## Crops of Data

-Data Farming rewards farmers that allocate their veOCEAN tokens to assets that **generate revenue** in the Ocean ecosystem.
-(No revenue, no rewards.)
-In addition, Data Farming incentivizes **publishing** assets in the Ocean ecosystem too - you get **2x the Allocation Power** when you allocate to an asset that you publish!
+Data Farming rewards farmers that allocate their veOCEAN tokens to assets that **generate revenue** in the Ocean ecosystem. (no revenue, no rewards) In addition, Data Farming incentivizes **publishing** assets in the Ocean ecosystem too - you get **2x the Allocation Power** when you allocate to an asset that you publish!

 Thus, if you really want to max out Volume DF APY:
 1. Lock your OCEAN for 4 years to receive 100% voting power.